info7tik/openrunning/README.md

   database.
 * the `frontend` container contains the web application that it binds to the port 8000.
 Open the URL [http://localhost:8000](http://localhost:8000) to connect to the application.

-**NOTE**: If you want to use the generated JAR, you have to change the rights of the files with the command `sudo chown -R $USER.$USER ./dist`.

 ### Check your Run
 #### Database Check